yuchdev/CppBooks/README.md

 ## Modern C Programming

 Our allies from the non-OOP world.
-The emphasis of selected books made on mew features of C, particularly on C11 and C17.
+The emphasis of selected books made on new features of C, particularly on C11 and C17.

 * [Object-Oriented Programming With ANSI C](https://www.amazon.com/dp/B00930I6TK) (Axel Schreiner, 2011)
 * [Modern C](https://www.amazon.com/dp/1617295817) (Jens Gustedt, 2019)